-What is Biopsychology?
+What is a Major in Biopsychology?

 Psychology is the scientific study of behavior and mental processes.
 Biopsychologists are concerned with those biological, cognitive, and social factors that influence how humans and other animals function within their environments.
 Biopsychology at UCSB is a laboratory science that is grounded in experimental research methods and statistics.